50 Interesting & Fun Facts About Louisiana State You Should Know

 Statues of African American children inside a church with wooden flooring

-The Whitney Plantation was a slave plantation in Louisiana between 1700s and 1800s
+Whitney Plantation was a slave plantation in Louisiana between the 1700s and 1800s

 The Whitney Plantation is the only former plantation with a sole focus on slavery

-The Magnolia is the Louisiana State Flower
+The Magnolia is the Louisiana state flower

 Magnolia trees are found throughout Louisiana and are known for their beautiful and fragrant blooms.
 They are one of the oldest flowering trees and a staple in Louisiana landscapes.
-In 1900, the magnolia was established as the Louisiana State Flower.
+In 1900, the magnolia was established as the Louisiana state flower.

 WAMorgan/Depositphotos.com

-A modern gray concrete and glass building with the text "National WWII Museum"
+A modern gray concrete and glass building with the text "The National WWII Museum"

 Louisiana is home to the National WWII Museum

-The National WWII Museum in New Orleans showcases exhibits and artifacts relating to the second world war.
 The museum opened on June 6th, 2000, the 56th anniversary of D-Day.
-In addition to all the educational exhibits, the museum regularly hosts educational events and commemorations of the heroes of WWII.
+In addition to all the educational exhibits, the museum regularly hosts educational events and commemorations for the heroes of WWII.

 Louisiana has one of the highest natural gas reserves in the United States